Wayne Owens: Career

 In 1972, he was elected to the U.S. House of Representatives as a Democrat by "walking for Congress" throughout the district to meet voters personally.
 He unseated incumbent Republican Sherman P. Lloyd with 55% of the vote.
 During that period, he sat on the House Judiciary Committee which voted for the articles of impeachment of President Richard M. Nixon.

 He ran an unsuccessful U.S. Senate campaign against Jake Garn in 1974, then served as a mission president of the LDS Canada Montreal Mission from 1975 to 1978, after which he returned to Salt Lake City to practice law.
 In 1984, Owens lost the Utah gubernatorial race to Republican Norman H. Bangerter, but was re-elected to the House in 1986 and served through 1992, when he ran for the U.S. Senate again.
 That year, he was defeated by a wider margin than expected by Bob Bennett.
-Owens was embarrassed that year by his involvement in the so-called House banking scandal,.
-Owens was cleared by the House Ethics Committee of any wrong-doing, as the "scandal" was essentially generous overdraft protection and no taxpayer money was ever at risk.
-Owens was attacked for his "liberal" voting record, which his supporters contended actually was liberal only by the standard of conservative Utah politics.
-Following his Senate defeat, he retired to semi-private life but remained a tireless proponent for the causes he had championed in the U.S. Congress.

-Throughout his congressional career, Owens was a friend to environmentalists (he would later serve on the boards of several environmental organizations within the state), an advocate for "downwinders" who had suffered radiation exposure during atomic testing in Nevada in the 1950s, a strong supporter of the Central Utah Project to bring much-needed water to the region, and founder of the Center for Middle East Peace and Economic Cooperation.
-He always considered his vote, along with the votes of his fellow freshman congressmen, to force the vote that ended the Vietnam War to be one of the highlights of his career.
+Owens was embarrassed that year by his involvement in the so-called House banking scandal.

 Personal life

-After serving as a congressman, Owens was selected as a LDS Mission President and served as such for a three year tenure in the Montreal mission in Canada 1975 to 1978.

-He was the founder and representative of the Institute of Middle Eastern Peace in Israel.

-On December 18, 2002, Owens suffered a fatal heart attack in Tel Aviv, Israel while on a trip to further the cause of Middle East peace.
+On December 18, 2002, Owens suffered a fatal heart attack in Tel Aviv, Israel, while on a trip to further the cause of Middle East peace.

+Speaking at the funeral, Gordon B. Hinckley called Owens "a man of achievement" and a peacemaker who desired to make the world better.
+At the time of his death, he was continuing his efforts to improve the world, heading up the Center for Middle East Peace & Economic Cooperation.
+"I was with him constantly", Hinckley said.
+"I learned to appreciate and respect him and honor him.
+I have followed him ever since."

-In the 2014 and 2016 congressional elections, Wayne Owens' son, Doug Owens, ran for election to Utah's 4th congressional district.
+In the 2014 and 2016 congressional elections, Wayne Owens's son, Doug Owens, ran for election to Utah's 4th congressional district.
 He was defeated by Republican candidate Mia Love in both of his runs.